9 Luxury Items to Consider Bringing on Your Thru-Hike

 2. Paperback Book

 If you are worried about electronics failing then carrying a good paperback book might be the best solution.
 Packing it in a plastic sealable bag will keep it safe from the elements.
 A typical small paperback book weighs around 10 ounces or 283 grams, but weight can vary.
+I recommend a plastic sealable bag to keep your book 100% dry.

 3. Digital SLR or Mirrorless Camera